mdozmorov/gwas2bed/README.md

 * `gwassort.sh` - A script to sort large/small SNP sets into separate folders

+* `more15` - Files with disease- and trait-specific sets of SNPs, each set has at least 15 SNPs.
+Accessed 01/31/2014

-* `gwascatalog` - Files with disease- and trait-specific sets of SNPs, accessed 01/12/2014
+* `less15` - Files with disease- and trait-specific sets of SNPs, each set has less than 15 SNPs.
+Accessed 01/31/2014

-* `gwascatalog.bed` - coordinates of all GWAS catalog SNPs, accessed 01/12/2014
+* `gwascatalog.bed` - coordinates of all GWAS catalog SNPs.
+Accessed 01/31/2014.
+14,182 SNPs total.